Fear Of Missing Out (FOMO)

-5 Ways to Beat FOMO
+5 Ways To Beat FOMO Now

-We’ve all heard it before: Some guy on Twitter bet the farm on a trade that he believed would solve all his money worries and bring him to an early retirement.
+We’ve all heard it before: Some guy on Twitter bet the farm on a trade that he believed would solve all his money worries and bring him to early retirement.
 Two weeks later, he’s disappeared completely from social media.
 He’s grown awfully quiet.
 No more bragging.
 No more pumping.
 It’s not a mystery what happened here.

 Losing is a very, very painful business.
 It destroys more than your account – it destroys your ego, your future plans, and often your family.
 And just as demoralizing as this, such events make it seem that all retail trading is risky trading.
 It propagates the belief that you will never be smart enough, stable enough, or sophisticated enough to achieve your own financial independence through trading.
 As they’ve always said, “You can’t beat the market.”